Adalab/proyecto-da-promo-d-modulo-4-tableau-team-2/README.md

 ## Data visualization with Tableau

-The core part of our analysis was carried out in **Tableau**, where we built a set of interactive dashboards stored in the file `LibroCasiFinal_06.04 con KPI.twbx`.
+The core part of our analysis was carried out in **Tableau**, where we built a set of interactive dashboards stored in the file `Analisis de datos.twbx`.

 We visualized key patterns through views focused on: